secureCodeBox/documentation/blog/2021-10-27-sast-scanning.md

 If you already have some experience with Kubernetes, you may already know the concept of [init containers][initc].
 Briefly, they are containers that are run before the main container of a job is run, and are used to provision specific data or configurations files for the main container.
-With secureCodeBox 3.2, we have [added support for init containers to secureCodeBox][initc-scb].
+With secureCodeBox 3.2, we have [added support for init containers][initc-scb].
 We can use this to provision the Git repository into the semgrep scan container, specifying a [shared volume between the init container and the main job][initc-volumes] so that they can share the downloaded data.
 We can thus complete the cascading rule we began writing above.